kusiLaw/porfolio_v2/README.md

 ### Key Features <a name="key-features"></a>

+-  Welcome section
+-  Projects
+-  Other Projects
+-  About Section
+-  Contact section
+-  Navigation
-- Splash screen
+-  Footer
-- Sign up and log in pages
-- Home page (catagories page)
-- Transactions page
+-  Color Theme
-- Add a new category
-- Add a new transaction
-- Create unit and integration tests

 <p align="right">(<a href="#readme-top">back to top</a>)</p>